Missouri Conservationist

 The Missouri Conservationist is a monthly periodical published by the Missouri Department of Conservation.
 It was first published in 1938 by the department's predecessor, the Missouri Conservation Commission.
-The magazine focuses on educating the general public on issues pertaining to the conservation and management of Missouri’s natural resources.
+The magazine focuses on educating the general public on issues pertaining to the conservation and management of Missouri's natural resources.

 The magazine is free to all residents of the State of Missouri.
 The cost of its production and postage is supported by a portion of the statewide conservation sales tax.
 Non-residents can subscribe for a fee.
 All issues since July 1995 are published online by the Missouri Department of Conservation.
 Angie Daly Morfeld is the editor as of July 2017.
 The magazine has an ISSN number of 0026-6515.

+History

+1938-1943 as a quarterly pamphlet

+The first issue of the Missouri Conservationist was published by the Missouri Conservation Commission in July 1938.
+It had 8 pages and a section dedicated to the commissioner.
+In 1941, the magazine contained a short series called "Conservation Briefs."
+The January 1942 issue showcased a Ding Darling cartoon on the cover.
+1942's spring and summer issues only contained 4 pages.
+The autumn 1942 issue was the last pamphlet issue before the magazine became monthly in 1943.